wangyanxing/Judge-at-fgdsb/README.md

 The app will call the local compilers or virtual machines to compile, run and judge your solutions.

-We do support C++, Java, Ruby and Python.
+We do support C++, Java, Ruby, Python and Lua.
 Scala supporting is on going!

 ### Releases